Dference/Project-3-Healthcare/README.md

 # Project-3-Healthcare
   The aim of our project is to identify trends in healthcare outcomes.
-This project will look at the relationship between healthcare costs and death rates across the United States to find any corralation apparent that could show the following:
+This project will look at the relationship between healthcare costs and death rates across the United States to find any correlation apparent that could show the following:

 - Do higher mortality rates due to higher chronic illness lead to an increase in healthcare costs by region?
 - Do higher healthcare costs create a higher mortality rate due to inability to obtain proper healthcare?